Why Coconut Oil-Free soap?

-What you DON'T know about Soapmaking.
-For me, soap making is a science first, an art second.
+What you DON'T know about Soap Making.
+At TERRA-TORY, soap making is a science first, an art second.
 It involves measuring and combining water, fat and lye together to create a cleanser for your hair, face and body.
 All oils have different properties, acids and behaviors.
 Each oil that is used is important for each purpose.

 But at the end of the day, soapmakers are making one thing.
 Soap.
 Nothing more, nothing less.